alaa-mekibes/responsive-dashboard-elzero/readme.md

-# Website Dashboard README 🚀
+# Responsive Dashboard Website 🚀

 Welcome to the repository for my **Website Dashboard** project!
 This project is a fully responsive dashboard design created using **HTML** and **CSS**.
 I completed this project as part of the **Elzero Web School** tutorial series, specifically [Design 4](https://youtu.be/DflEcuzjsyA?si=OnxoNsgXSwYUsxR3).
 I'm proud to say that I built this entire project **from scratch** and **on my own**! 🎉